SAP/stewardci-core/test/README.md

 ### Integration Tests

-Integratin tests are split into tree groups to avoid client-side throttling and too much load on the test cluster.
+Integration tests are split into tree groups to avoid client-side throttling and too much load on the test cluster.

 ```bash
 kubectl -n "$STEWARD_TEST_NAMESPACE" delete secret --all